 How to stop cat meowing at night

 As you can see, there are many reasons for a cat meowing at night.
 But, thankfully, getting shut-eye might be easier than you think.
-Here are some ways to stop your cat from meowing at night:
+Here are some ways to stop a cat meowing at night:

 - Visit a veterinary professional to rule out any medical reasons that could be behind a cat meowing at night.
 As cats age, they’re prone to developing thyroid or kidney diseases, which might result in meowing a lot.